penoughcyber/awesome-basics/Docker/README.md

 If you haven't explored Docker yet, now's the time!
 Dive in, experiment, and see how it can simplify and accelerate your projects.

 # Docker Installation
-How to Install docker in your `Ubuntu 22.04` System.
+How to Install docker in your `Ubuntu 22.04` & `Ubuntu 24.04` System.

 ## Step 1: Install Docker on Ubuntu 22.04